 At this stage, security teams must think beyond traditional cybersecurity.
 Source cloud-native security tools and management systems that cover every endpoint and enable simple expansion when new services come online.

-If you intend to apply Continuous Integration or Continuous Delivery for AWS infrastructure, this needs to be part of the security strategy.
-DevOps teams must be aware of their security responsibilities, and security teams must have a strategy to handle Shadow IT.
+If you intend to apply Continuous Integration or Continuous Delivery for AWS infrastructure, this should be part of your security strategy.
+DevOps teams must be aware of their security responsibilities, and security teams must have a plan to handle shadow IT.

 4. Apply cloud security controls